kyleerhabor/kyleerhabor/README.md

 ## Projects

-Currently, I'm working on two open projects: **Anime Catalog** and **Amincio**.
+Currently, I'm working on two open projects: [Anime Catalog][anime-catalog] and [Amincio][amincio].
 Both projects share a similar purpose (managing an anime list), but are diverse in many ways.
 You can compare both of them to a box.
 While Anime Catalog is a flashy box with not much in it, Amincio is a boring old box with a lot in it.

 ## Social Media